 A visit to Marwell Zoo is a chance to get close to the wonders of the natural world – and play a big part in helping to save them.

-From ring-tailed lemurs and gentle giraffes to Amur tigers and bat-eared foxes – our 140-acre park is home to an incredible range of exotic and endangered species.
-Also, a host of new arrivals are in residence at any time – recent births include Amur tiger triplets, Amur leopard cubs and a pygmy hippo calf!
+From ring-tailed lemurs and gentle giraffes to Amur tigers and curious meerkats – their 140-acre park is home to an incredible range of exotic and endangered species.

 Marwell Zoo is about being as active or as relaxed as you want.
 There are several play areas where children can run wild while you take a well-earned break.
 Enjoy spectacular views of the valley field, while you eat and drink at Café Graze, or its attached picnic area.
 There’s also a free road train to help you get around.
 Best of all, you can combine an unforgettable day out with a chance to learn all about the natural world and the challenges it faces.